Fleishman-Lab/LAffAb_public/README.md

 ### Step 3: Selecting allowed CDR point mutations
 Example xmls for running the alanine scan and hydrogen-bond scan can be found at xmls/alascan.xml and xmls/alascan_Hbond.xml, respectively.
 Files summarizing the results from the alanine and hydrogen-bond scan on the example pdb can be found at examples/example_alascan/.
 Each position should take about one minute to run on one CPU.

-An example xml for modeling all allowed point mutations can be found at xmls/filterscan.xml.
+Example xmls for modeling all allowed point mutations can be found at xmls/filterscan.xml and xmls/filterscan_H3.xml.
+There are two different xmls, because CDR H3 mutations are allowed based on per-position residue frequency data, whereas mutations in CDRs other than H3 are allowed based on a PSSM.
 An example file summarizing the mutations allowed at each CDR H3 position based on the per-position residue frequency data can be found at examples/example_point_muts/allowed_from_freq_data.resfile.
 The per-position residue frequency data is summarized in "H3_per_res_AA_freqs_data.csv".
 A file summarizing the results for the example pdb can be found at examples/example_point_muts/6mhr_resfile.resfile.
 This resfile already screened out mutations based on the alanine scans.
 Each mutation modeled at each position should take about one minute to run on one CPU.

 ### Step 4: Combinatorial enumeration of allowed point mutations
 An example xml for running the combinatorial enumeration can be found at xmls/combinatorial_enumeration.xml.
 An example pdb file created for the example pdb can be found at examples/example_CDR_enumeration/ Each design job should take about two minutes to run on one CPU.